AIgen-Solutions-s-r-l/resonance/README.md

 # Matching Service

 The **Matching Service** is a Python-based application that matches resumes with job descriptions using advanced metrics and ranking algorithms.
-It integrates with MongoDB for database operations and provides APIs for seamless interaction.
+It utilizes vector embeddings for semantic matching and employs multiple similarity metrics for precise ranking.
+The service integrates with PostgreSQL and MongoDB databases and provides RESTful APIs for seamless interaction.

 ## Table of Contents